jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 inefficient because my disk ended up cluttered with “temporary” VTK volumes.

-I tried a bunch of stuff since then, including Mayavi and even building my own orthogonal views viewer with Matplotlib, but nothing really clicked.
+I tried a bunch of stuff since then, including Mayavi and even building my own orthogonal views viewer with Matplotlib (which was super slow), but nothing really clicked.
 What's worse, I didn't see any movement on this — I even found a very discouraging thread on MNE-Python in which Gaël Varoquaux concluded, given the lack of support, that 3D visualisation was not mission critical to anyone and not worth